playpassgames/playpass/docs/index.md

 ## 2. Create your first project

 To create a new project, run `playpass create`.
 You'll be prompted to choose a starter template.
+These starter templates contain usage examples of the Playpass SDK.
+(See the Next steps section below for more details)

 ## 3. Deploy your game